Quickstart Guide (Sandbox)

 }

-• The id is a unique identifier for this transfer, which you can save to get the most up-to-date transfer status using the Get a Stablecoin-to-Stablecoin Transfer Record endpoint.
+is a unique identifier for this transfer, which you can save to get the most up-to-date transfer status using the Retrieve a crypto transfer endpoint. - The

-• The status represents the transfer status, which initially appears as "CREATED".
-You will want to either register a webhook or poll the Get a Stablecoin-to-Stablecoin Transfer Record endpoint to monitor the latest transfer status until the transfer is "CONFIRMED".
+.
+You will want to either register a webhook or poll the Retrieve a crypto transfer endpoint to monitor the latest transfer status until the transfer is"CONFIRMED"

-• The failedReason will show the reason if the transfer fails.
+will show the reason if the transfer fails. - The

 Offramp 1 USDC to $ 1 USD

-After transferring 1 USDC from User A's wallet to User B's wallet, we can offramp the USDC to User B's offramp bank account.
-To do this, we can call the Convert Stablecoin to Fiat endpoint.
+After transferring 1 USDC from User A's wallet to User B's wallet, we can offramp the 1 USDC to User B's offramp bank account.
+To do this, we can call the Create an offramp endpoint.

 Let's take a look at the request fields: